nl2go/ansible-role-hetzner-vswitch/README.md

     hetzner_vswitch_instances:
       - name: New vSwitch
+        interface: vlan1

+Virtual interface name for the vSwitch based network may be specified using `interface` keyword.
+With `eth0` as physical interface and `1234` as VLAN ID it defaults to `eth0.1234` if not set.

+    hetzner_vswitch_instances:
+      - name: New vSwitch
         state: absent

 To ensure the vSwitch is removed add `state: absent`.
 The `name` attribute remains mandatory to identify origin state.